brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

     ncols = 75
     thresh = (meas * ncols) / 16384;

-So a full swing signal would require about 150 columns of text.
+This implies that a full swing signal would require about 150 columns of text.
 Doing the math the other way:

     meas = thresh * 16384 / ncols